stelligent/config-lint/README.md

 * Add a --table option which uses tablewriter for more readable report
 * Not operator takes a list (to match the way Cloud Custodian works), should make sure size == 1
 * Figure out how dependency management works in go
-* Reorganize directories under $GOPATH, use github... names in import, add ability to build multiple binaries
 * The lambda function does not handle OverSizedChangeNotification
 * The lambda function name is hard-coded in the Makefile